 It is important that you give the registrants all the clues so they come prepared.
 Instructions include all the important nuances that will be necessary for the course of the meeting.
-For law firms this could be legal compliance documents to bring with; for training, it is the list of supplies for classes; for medical appointments, previous diagnose papers, vaccine certificates.
+For law firms this could be legal compliance documents to bring with; for training, it is the list of supplies for classes; for medical appointments, previous diagnosis papers, vaccine appointments.

 This is kind of a freestyle area you can design up to your meeting purpose.
 You can use it to share additional information concerning the meeting rules.
 Yet, to keep it short, instead of listing whole lines embed the link to the event agenda, social media channels for further contact, etc.

 Before coming to any appointment participants may have certain questions to address.
-If you have an FAQ page it is better to include a link to the reminder email.
-It ensures that your prospective clients’ questions have no questions or concerns prior to the meeting.
+If you have an FAQ page it is better to include a link to the meeting reminder template.
+It ensures that your prospective clients have no questions or concerns prior to the meeting.
 Also, a

 a descriptive mail body reduces the need for further calls or email follow-ups.